Fiurs-Hearth/WIIIUI/README.md

-## NEW - Align Center Option, Chat area width option.
+## $\color{#f00}{\textsf{NEW - Align Center Option, Chat area width option.}}$
 - Option to center entire UI
 - **Disabled** (default) → The UI uses the classic Warcraft III–style anchoring based on the screen edges.
 - Three modes, With chat area, no chat area with inventory, no chat area
 - Option to change the width of the chat area.

 ### How to use
-1. Open the WIIIUI options panel (`/wiiiui config` or via the AddOns menu).
+1. Open the WIIIUI config menu from the cogwheel at bottom right corner.
-2. Check **Align Center** to shift the layout to screen center.
+2. Check any of the **Center UI** to shift the layout to screen center.
-3. Uncheck to restore classic edge-anchored layout.
+3. Uncheck and reload to restore classic edge-anchored layout.

 ![WIIIUI_cover_text_2](https://user-images.githubusercontent.com/97316608/149594045-c5f69b42-0634-4792-a9a6-820b3527971b.png)